 Stunning engagement rings with VS1 clarity super ideal cut diamonds from White Flash.

 For people who are on a budget and are conscious about clarity, VS1 diamonds are great options to consider when shopping for diamond jewelry.
-The reason is that the VS1 grade lies in a sweet spot on the clarity scale to get good value for money while having very minor inclusions that are not visible to the naked eye.
+The VS1 grade provides good value for money and lies in a sweet spot on the clarity scale with very minor inclusions that are not visible to the naked eye.

 By definition, VS1 is an abbreviation for Very Slightly Included.
 Diamonds in this clarity grade have inclusions which are very minute and somewhat difficult for a skilled grader to see under 10X magnification.